Wildlife Action Plan

 Perhaps the most important achievement of the Wildlife Action Plan is the improved communication and cooperation between conservation partners.
 We expect that will lead to more effective management of Alaska's lands, waters, and wildlife resources.

 The Plan identifies priorities to help guide use of funds for addressing the needs of species, and landscapes they use.
-It also creates a collaborative framework for wildlife conservation that addresses the needs of all wildlife in the State, with an ultimate objective of protecting biodiversity.
-Coordination within this framework will reduce overlap between conservation partners, resulting in more effective and efficient conservation efforts.
+It also creates a collaborative framework for wildlife conservation that addresses the needs of all wildlife in the State, with an ultimate objective of protecting biodiversity while maintaining opportunities for human activities.
+Coordination within this framework will reduce overlap between partners, resulting in more effective and efficient conservation efforts.
 Ultimately, successful holistic conservation of wildlife can only be achieved through partnerships between public agencies, private organizations, and private individuals.